Telehealth: The benefits, challenges, and the future of this growing technology

 Expanded access to healthcare

 One of the biggest benefits that’s been realized with telehealth has been expanded access to areas that didn’t have any, or at least easy, access to healthcare providers.
 And this isn’t limited to primary care providers or even specialists for specific diseases.
 Telehealth solutions that leverage voice calling, video, and text messaging have expanded access to mental health services to regions and populations that previously had little or no access to them.
-With more than 33% of patients unable to find a mental health provider in their area that’s accepting new patients, telehealth opens up new markets to patients in need of crucial services.
+In fact, 34 percent reported that telehealth was the only option they had to see their provider.
+With this accessibility, telehealth opens up new markets to patients in need of crucial services.

 Reduction in provider overhead